ranjbar-dev/bitcoin-wallet/readme.md

 ```

+## TODOS

-// TODO : add tests
+- add tests

-// TODO : replace int and int64 with big.Int for balance and satoshi transfer usages
+- replace int and int64 with big.Int for balance and satoshi transfer usages